Close Banner

 Mickey and Minnie host their very own holiday party and invite your favorite Disney pals to ring and sing in the holidays with classic carols and new favorites.
 It includes medleys of holiday tunes, both classic and contemporary, and features Donald, Daisy, Goofy and Pluto, who are celebrating just a few days before Christmas.
 Woody, Jessie, Peter Pan, Snow White, Alice and many more stop by!
 The highlight of this show for us is the iconic Clarabelle Cow belting out “All I Want for Christmas is You” in true Mariah Carey fashion while strutting her stuff in a silver sequin dress.

-In case of inclement weather, the stage show may be delayed or modified.
+In case of inclement weather, the stage show may be modified, delayed or canceled.

 Once the party season is over, Mickey's Most Merriest Celebration typically runs daily through Dec.
 31 to regular daytime guests (showtimes vary).